hungvo-droid/spa-api-docs/docs/Facebook.md

 ```

 ### GET /api/facebook/pages/stored_adminid
-Get all Facebook pages stored in the database for an admin.
+Get all Facebook pages stored in the database for an admin (Get from DB).

 **Query Parameters:**